-To discuss the way players perceive the organization they work for and share their experiences about that.
+To discuss the way players perceive the organization they work for.

-- 1. The players work for the same organization. - 2.
-Number of participants: 3 12. - 3.
-Requirements: all of the cards strengths and weaknesses.
-Discard all of the cards with descriptions that do not apply to an organization.
+- 1. The players work for the same organization.

+- 2. Number of players: 3 12.

+- 3. Requirements: all of the cards.

-4. Estimated playing time: 30 - 60 minutes.
+- 4. Estimated playing time: 30 60 minutes.

-- 1. Put all the strengths and weaknesses cards face up on the table, separated from each other. - 2.
+- 1. Put all the strengths and weaknesses cards face up on the table, separated from each other.
+Discard the cards with descriptions that do not apply to an organization. - 2.
 Choose one or two strengths and one or two weaknesses that describe the organization you work for.
-If you work for a large organization, just focus on the department you work for. - 3.
-In turn, explain your choice, using the following questions to guide you: - a.
+If you work for a large organization, just focus on the department or branch office you work for. - 3.
+In turn, explain your choices, using the following questions to guide you: - a.
 In what areas do you see the strength(s) and weakness(es) of your organization?
-What is the effect of this on you? - b.
+How does this affect you? - b.
 Is there a connection between the strength(s) and the weakness(es)?
 If so, what connection? - c.
 What strength does each weakness conceal?
 (See the Explanatory Notes at the end) - 4.
 What conclusions can you draw?